Jesperoka/EE5020-project/README.md

 </style>

 # EE5020 Sensor Signals and Data Processing - Project Report
-## *Rust Implementation of a SIR Particle Filter for Multi-Target Tracking and Clutter Rejection*
+## *SIR Particle Filter for Multi-Target Tracking and Clutter Rejection*

 <sub>Note: *This report is written in GitHub Flavored Markdown.*<sub/>